andrewoverton/doc-material-components/buttons-examples/iOS/ios-button-example.md

 ### How to theme an MDCButton

-To make use of the theming methods shown in the examples above import the theming extensions by doing the following:
+To make use of the theming methods shown in the examples above do the following:

+1. Install the theming extensions with Cocoapods
+    Add the following line to your `Podfile`:

+    ```
+    pod MaterialComponents/Buttons+Theming
+    ```

+    Run the installer:

+    ```
+    pod install
+    ```

+1. Import the Buttons theming target

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift